-True Panels are insulated with “green polyiso”, a double-foil faced, extruded polyisocyanurate foam core.
-The sheets of green polyiso are sealed in place with a bead of expanding foam insulation.
-The exterior sheathing material is 5/8” CDX Douglas fir premium grade plywood, as opposed to the 1/2″ chip board or lower grade plywood most commonly used.
+True Panels® are insulated with a double-faced foil, extruded polyisocyanurate foam core.
+The sheets of polyiso are sealed in place with a bead of expanding foam insulation.
+The exterior sheathing material is 1/2″ ZIP System® Sheathing for the walls and 5/8″ ZIP System® Sheathing for the roof.

 Common Questions about True Wall and Roof Panels